Alonso Pérez de Guzmán: Siege of Tarifa

 I did not beget a son to be made use of against my country, but that he should serve her against her foes.
 Should Don Juan put him to death, he will but confer honour on me, true life on my son, and on himself eternal shame in this world and everlasting wrath after death.Guzmán reportedly threw down his knife for the besiegers to use in killing his son.
 He was rewarded for his defense of the castle with large grants of Crown land.
 In 1309 Guzmán helped Ferdinand IV of Castile capture Gibraltar from the Moors, who had held it for nearly 600 years since 711.

 Dukedom of Medina Sidonia

 The ducal title of Medina Sidonia was conferred by John II in 1445 on one of his descendants, Juan Alonso de Guzmán, count of Niebla.

+Marriage and children

+He married María Alonso Coronel (1267-1330), and had following children :